 24. Rotating Star

 This is a simple rotating star animation forming a pattern.
 The site itself describes this as a Christmas or winter background, but it can be adapted to suit any need.

 Every editor should have a good countdown overlay in their collection.
-This one is on a green screen, which means it’s super easy to key in the background of your choice.
+It’s super easy to key in the background of your choice.